HART2202 Art and Social Justice

 - Level 2 option in the History of Art major sequence

 - The area of knowledge for this unit is Design and Creative Arts

 - Level 2 elective

-- Students are able to (1) identify relevant artists and artworks associated with nineteenth-century politics; (2) identify the key theoretical concerns of politics in the visual arts; (3) apply political theory to the interpretation of painting and other visual forms; (4) use visual analysis to critically examine the political culture of images in both the nineteenth century and present day; (5) make arguments about the connection between visual culture and politics; and (6) communicate knowledge about relevant artworks and their relationship to theories of politics.
+- Students are able to (1) identify relevant artists and artworks associated with various forms of social justice; (2) identify the key theoretical concerns of social justice in the visual arts; (3) apply political theory to the interpretation of painting and other visual forms; (4) use visual analysis to critically examine how art can impact social change; (5) make arguments about the connection between visual culture and social justice; and (6) communicate knowledge about relevant artworks and their relationship to theories of social justice.